What is Active Directory: The Ultimate Guide

 What is Active Directory and why is it used?

-Active Directory is a directory service from Microsoft that stores information about objects on the network and makes this information easy for administrators and users to find and use.
+Active Directory (AD) is a directory service from Microsoft that stores information about objects on the network and makes this information easy for administrators and users to find and use.
 Active Directory uses a structured data store as the basis for a logical, hierarchical organization of directory information.
-Think of it like a telephone directory but for objects and devices on a computer network.
+Think of it as a telephone directory but for objects and devices on a computer network.

-Active Directory controls much of the activity that goes on in your IT environment.
+AD controls much of the activity that goes on in your IT environment.
 In particular, they make sure each person is who they claim to be (authentication), usually by checking the user ID and password they enter and allowing them to access only the data they’re allowed to use (authorization).

 What is AD Domain Services?